 RVA is a place for giving and getting great things back.
 During my short stay for only one month I participated in the climate compliance program and learned so many new things about sustainability, organic farming, permaculture, other problems we as the human race face and most important, I learned new things about myself.
 To be there feeling this energy of activism and drive was such an experience.

-Besides getting input in every kind RVA is about creating your own ideas when it comes to think about problems and finding a way to solve them or even to just start your own little project to make the academy and the whole island better and more sustained.
+Besides getting input in every way RVA is about creating your own ideas when it comes to thinking about problems and finding a way to solve them or even to just start your own little project to make the academy and the whole island better and more sustained.

 All these things can't happen when you don't have a great team and so many great people around you.
 This is the heart of RVA, people who work and live there together, helping each other, teaching each other and of course having fun together.